shiratau/research_workshop/README.md

 ## Project overview
 This repo contains three standalons RNN models that aim to learn and predict different problems, but use the same infrastructure and logic.
-The models development order were `single -> multi -> feature`, since each model helped in understand the more advanced problem we tried to solve.
+The models development order was `single -> multi -> feature`, since each model helped in understand the more advanced problem we tried to solve by each model.
-Also, each model was desing after taking in considartion of previous model performance and prediction result.
+Also, each model was design after taking in consideration previous model performance and prediction result.

  **Single**
 * The model is designed to predict σ (sd) from a sample taken from a normal distribution representing the subject's reaction times in an experiment.